zichenstudio/zichenstudio/README.md

 And my [Plan](jh.md) are here :thumbsup:

 Before, my name was Pillar/柱子2334, but now it's not.
 Please don't call me that!
-I'm **imoutopia** now!
+I'm **imoutopia** now!<br>
+Please don't call me ZiChen, ZiChen is the name of the studio.

 </div>